A message from the CS advisors:

 We remain committed to evaluating ourselves, our privilege, and our advising practices to improve the student experience in the Computer Sciences Department and at UW-Madison.
 As part of our actions to dismantle oppressive systems, we are committed to providing our students a space to share their experiences, to be heard, and to be helped to the best of our ability.
 Our advising goes beyond just answering academic questions.
 We want you to know: We support you.
 You belong.
 You matter.

-Quick Questions: email@example.com is a great resource.
+Quick Questions: If a student has a quick question, email@example.com is a great resource.
 You can expect a response within one business day.

 Areas of Expertise